dev-abin/pdf-chatbot/README.md

 - **Fallback to Wikipedia Agent** if answer not found in documents.
 - Display source page references for traceability.
 - Interactive chatbot interface using **Streamlit**.
+- Evaluate retrieval and generation quality using RAGAS framework.

 ---